-3 Installing the Perforce Server and the SDP
+2.2 Installing the Perforce Server and the SDP

-This chapter tells you how to install a Perforce server instance in the SDP framework.
+The rest of this chapter tells you how to install a Perforce server instance in the SDP framework.
 For more details about server installation, refer to the Perforce System Administrator's Guide.